jeffrey-garcia/demo-spring-crypto/README.md

 # A demo project of simple Cryptographic operations
-A demo project using Google Tink library for providing simple and secure API for common cryptographic operations at the application-level, such as:
+A demo project using Google Tink library for providing simple and secure API for general cryptographic operations at the application-level, such as:
 - symmetric encryption
 - message authentication
 - digital signatures